 Korean expats in the Philippines

-What are the Koreans doing in the Philippines?… that was the question posted by an OP in PEx.
+What are the Korean expats doing in the Philippines?… that was the question posted by an OP in PEx.
 When I was in the Philippines, there was a thriving community of Koreans in my city.
 In fact, one of the biggest houses there was owned by a Korean.
 A lot of them have set up businesses catering to their fellow nationals.
 In my neighborhood alone, there were three internet cafes owned and operated by Koreans.
 One of my friends works at an English school started by a Korean.
 If they aren’t doing business in the country, they’re studying and of course, vacationing.

 The Philippines is a dream place for Koreans.
 They can stretch their money and live a luxurious life there.
 A kilo of rice in the Philippines is cheap at about 25 pesos (500 KRW) compared to 2,000 KRW (100 pesos) here.